All Episodes

 We don't have any money.

-We don't know who got the money, we don't know what it was for.
+We don't know who got the money.

-We don't know what the terms but the the Fed, you know, they can print money, but but it's ours, even if they print it, the government doesn't have a dime unless they confiscate it from somebody first or print it, which of course is disastrous policy.
+Even if they print it, the government doesn't have a dime unless they confiscate it from somebody first or print it, which, of course, is disastrous policy.

-Here's Marjorie Margoli's Ms. Vinsky.
+Here's Marjorie Margoli's Ms. Vinski.

-And uh Chuck said there are about thirty-seven no votes.
+And Chuck said about 37 no votes.

-The white house is trying to switch.
+The White House is trying to switch.

-Some of these House Democrats, they voted no, now they're being uh try to be convinced to a yes.
+Now they're being tried to be convinced to a yes.

 You didn't survive.